hauensteina/katago-server/README.md

 ===========================================
 AHN, Sep 2020

 The API is a Python Flask app, typically running on Ubuntu.
-This distribution also includes an executable for katago, running on 64-bit Ubuntu.
+This distribution includes an executable for katago, running on 64-bit Ubuntu.
 Therefore, you do not have to look for katago elsewhere, but you have to be on a 64-bit Ubuntu box.
 The default
 Python has to be Python 3, which is pretty much standard these days.
 ```